rakib13x/car-rental-frontend/README.md

 </p>

 - Feature 1: I have used role based jwt authentication for securing user data and admin data.
-- Feature 2: Here User can book a car by their preferable location.
+- Feature 2: Here User can create,delete and edit their post.
-- Feature 3: User can Pay here through credit card for their items.
+- Feature 3: User have to pay to see premium post.
-- Feature 4: User can review a car based on their experience.
+- Feature 4: User can comment and give their reaction to a post.
-- Feature 5: On admin dashboard ,if admin approve their booking then user can get and use their booked car.
+- Feature 5: On admin dashboard ,admin can see all of User data and their account status.

 ---
 <p align="center">